-Brenda Chapman, Ottawa/Eastern Ontario Director for CWC, recently interviewed me about my books.
+Brenda Chapman, Ottawa/Eastern Ontario Director for Crime Writers of Canada recently interviewed me about my books.
 Here is the link to the interview:

 Book five in the Ottawa Valley Mysteries

 With the cold weather setting in again here in Canada it’s always nice to curl up with a good mystery!
-I am pleased to announce that my latest book, Fatal Euphoria, is now available in paperback and E-book formats on Amazon.
-I am currently working on the fifth novel in the Ottawa Valley Mysteries series.
+I am pleased to announce that my latest book, Fatal Euphoria, is available at the Ottawa Public Library and in paperback and E-book formats on Amazon.

 In Fatal Euphoria, Karen Copeland’s fifth novel in the Ottawa Valley Mysteries series, the murder of a drug dealer initially leads Detective Joe Gallagher and his partner, Detective Fiona Barrows, to Montréal to find the killer.
 However, the investigation moves closer to home when an orthopedic surgeon disappears, and soon after his patients are targeted by fentanyl-tainted drugs.
 In their race to find the person responsible before more patients die, they discover a connection between the mysteries, one involving greed, resentment, and drug trafficking.